tmdc-io/typesense-operator/README.md

     - Continuous active (re)discovery of the quorum configuration reacting to changes in `ReplicaSet` **without the need of an additional sidecar container**,
     - Automatic recovery of a cluster that has lost quorum **without the need of manual intervention**.

+### Custom Resource Definition

+Typesense Kubernetes Operator is controlling the lifecycle of multiple Typesense instances in the same Kubernetes cluster by introducing relying on a new Custom Resource Definition

 ### Background

 Typesense is using raft in the background to establish its clusters.
 Raft is a consensus algorithm based on the